 We will also ensure that lessons have the appropriate levels of pace so that students are engaged and able to develop and achieve their full potential.

 Outcomes and Qualifications

-Regardless of the level of a student’s starting point, including levels of attainment when he arrives at Aurora Brambles School, we support them to reach their full potential by maximising opportunities to gain a portfolio of appropriate qualifications.
+Regardless of the level of a student’s starting point, including levels of attainment when they arrive at Aurora Brambles School, we support them to reach their full potential by maximising opportunities to gain a portfolio of appropriate qualifications.
 This is essential for all students at our school.

-All Year 11 students have achieved a range of qualifications including GSCEs.
+All Year 11 students have achieved a range of qualifications including GCSEs.

 Our school encourages the early completion of Functional skills and Entry Level qualifications from the start of Year 9 to allow a greater portfolio of qualifications to be built up prior to GCSE examinations in Year 11.